Durango Bill's

 The above chart shows the probabilities of “No Winners”, “One Winner”, and “Two or more Winners” for various numbers of tickets in play.

 (Note: You can get a rough estimate of the number of tickets in play as follows.
-If the preceding Powerball game had no Jackpot winner, multiply the dollar increase in the Jackpot from the preceding game to the current game by 3.
-(Use the cash payout amount).
-For example, if the preceding game had a cash payout amount of $50,000,000 and the current game has a cash payout amount of $70,000,000, then there are about 3 x (70,000,000 - 50,000,000) = 60,000,000 tickets in play for the current game.
-A history of these past jackpot amounts (subtract about 50 % from the stated jackpot amount to get the cash payout) can be seen at: http://www.lottostrategies.com/script/jackpot_history/draw_date/101)
+If the preceding Powerball game had no Jackpot winner, the number of tickets in play is approximately equal to the dollar increase in the annuity Jackpot.
+For example, if the preceding game had an annuity payout amount of $350,000,000 and the current game has an annuity payout amount of $400,000,000, then there are about 400,000,000 - 350,000,000 = 50,000,000 tickets in play for the current game.
+(Each ticket sold for $2.)
+A history of these past jackpot amounts (subtract about 50 % from the stated jackpot amount to get the cash payout) can be seen at:

 “N” Number “K”